gdancik/BC-BET/db/README.md

 Simply run the following from this directory to launch mysql and mongo services with BC-BET data.

+Note: gdancik/bcbet-mysql is currently not needed and is commented out.

 ```
 docker compose up -d
 ```